irrelevant2021/Irrelevant-Manual/amber/README.md

 ## note
 1. `conda install mamba -c conda-forge`, mamba is great!
 2. you can change your MD parameters at 123.sh(mainly), mmgbsa.in and MD_amber_openmm.py.
 3. check your version of `nvidia-smi` and `nvcc -V`, before`conda install -c conda-forge openmm cudatoolkit=1x.x` would be useful!
+4. `python -m openmm.testInstallation`